barkbay/toy/README.md

 You need :
 - Hadoop 2.2.X :)
 - Zookeeper 3.X.X : Zookeeper is used to control WAR deployment lifecycle (add / stop containers) and as a service directory
-- Tomcat 7.0.X on you local workstation, required libraries will be automatically pushed to your Hadoop cluster from here
+- Tomcat 7.0.X on your **local** workstation, required libraries will be automatically pushed to your Hadoop cluster from here

 You need to check that the following env variables are set :
 - **HADOOP_CONF_DIR** : your Hadoop configuration directory
-- **HADOOP_YARN_HOME** : must point to the bin/yarn script
+- **HADOOP_YARN_HOME** : used to find the bin/yarn script

 Build TOY